HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 })
 ```

 Our logic to set the state already moved to the handling of being called after a successful login.
-And with that we are done.
+And with that, we are done.
 Congratulations, you just secured a Choo based application using Auth0!

 It's amazing how we only had to add some logic inside the store to handle the authentication flows.
 Our views are totally untouched, they already handle all the states our application can be in.
 Just the ways in which we reach these states has changed.